pulp/pulp/docs/sphinx/user-guide/qpid.rst

  *The CA certificate*
      The user has the opportunity to enter the path of an existing CA certificate or press
      <enter> to have a CA key and certificate generated.
 The CA certificate is used sign
-     the generated client certificates used by the QPID broker, the Pulp server and the consumer.
+     the generated client certificates used by the Qpid broker, the Pulp server and the consumer.
 All keys and certificates are stored in the NSS database.

 The following is an example of running the script: